digaloot/CS260/README.md

 2. I have the people page working.
 Now working on the login working with the API
 3. Login and Create User pages are working.
 Now moving on to dates.
 4. Everything seems to work as far as navigation, creating users, logging in, adding people and adding dates.
 Now moving on to deleting dates.
+5. Deleting a single date for a user works.
+Moving on to delete an important person and all their dates